cncf/cloudnativetv/operations/CHANNEL.md

 * We should provide an amazing place for hosts, speakers, and guests to safely foster and build their own brand here, including helping them find their identity within the community.

-## Metrics

-* Twitch Metrics
-* Chat activity, Concurrent Viewers, Follows, Max Concurrent Viewers, Time broadcast, Time watched, Unfollowed, Unique Visitors, Video Plays

-* Youtube Metrics
-* Subscribers, per show views, etc

 ## Scheduling

-    * TODO: Add overview of Catchup and how to use it
+* TODO: Add overview of ClickUp and how-to video

 * Programming requirements